DaedalicEntertainment/lua-coding-conventions/README.md

       function f (...)
       end

-4.4.
-Names of functions for accessing fields of a class begin with `Get` or `Set`.
+4.5. __DO__ begin names of functions for accessing fields of a class with `Get` or `Set`.
 This implies that we consider them part of the public interface of the class.

-4.5.
-Names of functions that are used as callbacks for events begin with `on`.
+4.6. __DO__ begin names of functions that are used as callbacks for events with `on`.
 This implies that we don't consider them part of the public interface of the class.

-4.6.
-Verify all mandatory function parameters using `assert` guards:
+4.7. __DO__ Verify all mandatory function parameters using `assert` guards:

       assert(type(eventId) == "string", "Invalid parameter #2: expected string, got ".. type(eventId))

-4.7.
-Put all optional function parameters last and provide reasonable default values:
+4.8. __DO__ put all optional function parameters last and provide reasonable default values:

       function CoroutineScheduler:Wait(delay, ...)
         delay = delay or self.MIN_WAIT_TIME

-4.8.
-Define abstract methods by providing a default implementation that raises an error.
+4.9. __DO__ define abstract methods by providing a default implementation that raises an error.

-4.9.
-Generally, do not define functions in the global namespace.
+4.10. __AVOID__ defining functions in the global namespace.
+This is only allowed for core functions, such as `class` or logging functions.

-4.10.
-Avoid functions with more than six parameters.
+4.11. __AVOID__ functions with more than six parameters.

-4.11.
-Consider using string constants instead of boolean function parameters.
+4.12. __CONSIDER__ using string constants instead of boolean function parameters.

-      -- Hard to read.
+      -- Right:
+      MessageBox:Show("Nice Title", "Nice Text", MessageBox.MESSAGEBOX_BUTTONS_OK)

+      -- Wrong: Meaning of third parameter is not immediately obvious.
       MessageBox:Show("Nice Title", "Nice Text", false)

-      -- Easy to read.
-      MessageBox:Show("Nice Title", "Nice Text", MessageBox.MESSAGEBOX_BUTTONS_OK)

 ## 5. Variables

-5.1.
-Variable names are lowercase and use underscores.
+5.1. __DO__ use lowercase names lowercase with underscores as variable names.

-5.2.
-Use [locals rather than globals](http://lua-users.org/wiki/ScopeTutorial) whenever possible.
+5.2. __DO__ use [locals rather than globals](http://lua-users.org/wiki/ScopeTutorial) whenever possible.
 Access to locals is faster than globals, since globals require a table lookup at run-time, while locals exist as registers.

       local x = 0
       local function count()